samfisherirl/scammer_payback/README.md

 Skip to here for evidence, videos.  https://github.com/samfisherirl/scammer_payback/blob/main/README.md#evidence
 ### Key Reasons for Skepticism:

 1. Claims to have taken down three call centers in India, which was reported in national news.
-However, the YouTuber isn't mentioned in the story, the narrative doesn't align, and there's no evidence.
+However, the YouTuber isn't mentioned in the story, the narrative & timeline doesn't align, and there's no evidence.
 This is just the first story I looked at.
 2. All significant videos follow the exact same path and have impossibly improbable outcomes.
     - He always manages to talk to both the victim of the scam and the scammer.
     - They do not ask questions when he calls; instead, they say weird, unprompted things.